norbertkiszka/orangerigol/README.md

 ## Requirements

-This build script currenty only works on a Debian 12 "bookworm" as a host system.
+This build script currently only works on a Debian 12 "bookworm" as a host system.

 ## How to use it?